hanneswidrig/azure-devops-pull-request-center/README.md

 - Modern UI based on Azure DevOps Design System.
 - At a quick glance information about pull request across all your repositories.
-- Advanced filtering and full screen experience with preservation of filtering/settings.
+- Advanced filtering and full screen experience with preservation of settings.

 ## 🧩 Compatibility

 I built this extension for Azure DevOps Services 2019.
 If someone wanted to explore/test older versions of DevOps with source code modifications, I might be able to add support.

 ## 🛣 Roadmap

-✖ Greater Settings experience.

 ✖ Ability to view work items associated with PR.